 Critics argue that, in the context of financial markets, if a large number of traders and investors rely on the same types of indicators, such as support or resistance lines, the chances of these indicators working increase.

 A central premise of technical analysis is that market prices already reflect all fundamental factors related to a particular asset.
-But in contrast to the TA approach, that is mainly focused on historical price data and volume (market charts), fundamental analysis (FA) adopts a broader investigation strategy that places more emphasis on qualitative factors.
+But in contrast to the TA approach, which is mainly focused on historical price data and volume (market charts), fundamental analysis (FA) adopts a broader investigation strategy that places more emphasis on qualitative factors.

 The fundamental analysis considers that the future performance of an asset is dependent on much more than just historical data.
 Essentially, FA is a method used to estimate the intrinsic value of a company, business or asset based on a wide range of micro and macroeconomic conditions, such as company management and reputation, market competition, growth rates, and industry health.